 Unfortunately, very few EFMs have been able to transform their prior domestic employment into international telecommuting.
 There is little incentive for a domestic employer to retain a non-domestic employee when so many well suited candidates are available nationally and within the same area code.
-According to the Family Liaison Office, as of 2011 129 EFMs were able to work telecommuting from overseas.
+According to the Global Community Liaison Office, as of 2011 129 EFMs were able to work telecommuting from overseas.

 The situation is even more challenging for EFMs who are overseas and trying to establish a telecommuting relationship with a domestic employer from scratch.
 As a former employer I can see absolutely no upside to hiring someone who is not physically present over someone who is on site unless the non-present applicant possesses a skill or value that the employer cannot obtain otherwise.
 In short, the only way an employer would consider a telecommuting EFM is if that EFM had added value.

 In 2010 President Obama signed the Hiring Incentives to Restore Employment (HIRE) act.
 It was designed to encourage employers to hire the long term unemployed.
 New tax incentives for businesses to hire unemployed workers included:

 - payroll tax exemption of the employers share of Social Security taxes on wages paid to these workers after March 18, 2010.

 - employer tax credit of up to $1,000 per worker